 In November, international as well as domestic prices remained constant due to stable market conditions.
 In December, international prices rose owing to higher scrap prices, alongside strong Chinese demand.
 Domestic prices rose simultaneously.
 In January, prices continued to rise, with strong demand in China in the early part of the month.
 Domestic prices rose simultaneously.
 In February, international as well as domestic prices remained stable.
 In March, international prices were largely stable as the growth in Chinese demand following the reopening of factories cancelled out the decline in the rest of the world.
 Domestically prices declined as the COV ID-19 pandemic shut down production at factories.
 In April, international prices fell as lockdown measures caused global industrial demand to fall precipitously.
-Domestic prices rose as Chinese demand form foundries, partly as a result of the auto industry being shut down.
+Domestic prices declined on less demand from foundries, partly as a result of the auto industry being shut down.
 In May, international prices rose as Chinese demand continued to improve, while domestic prices slid further.
 In June and July, international as well as domestic prices rose due to higher Iron Ore prices.
+In August, international and domestic prices rose on greater demand from industries, as well as continuing shortage of Iron Ore.